shirsneh/shirsneh/README.md

 ## Hi there 👋 ,my name is Shir Sneh
 I am a passionate Software Engineer.
-Interested in ML, DL, CV, Image Processing and Backend development.
+Interested in ML, AI and Backend development.

 ## 💻 Tech Stack: